MRO Mechanical Technician

 • Competitive salary and annual incentive plans.

-• 23 days plus UK public holidays, including a winter break.
+• 23 days plus UK public holidays and a Winter Break between Christmas and New Year.

 • Pension plan with up to 9% employer contribution.

-• Learning Together Programme for ongoing personal and career development.
+• Learning Together Programme to support your ongoing personal and career development.

-• Access to Boeing’s Well‑Being Programs and other incentives.
+• Access to Boeing’s Well‑Being Programs, tools and incentives.

 Relocation